KaeroDot/co2minimeter/README.md

 # CO<sub>2</sub> Mini Meter

 A Raspberry Pi-based CO<sub>2</sub> concentration monitoring device with e-ink display and web interface for tracking indoor air quality.

-## 1. Device Photo
+99.9 % of the code was developed by AI Claude Sonnet 4.5.
+The system *is* working and used everyday in my home.

 ![CO<sub>2</sub> Mini Meter Device](device_photo.jpg)
 *Photo: CO<sub>2</sub> Mini Meter showing real-time measurements on e-ink display*

 ## 2. Overview

 The CO<sub>2</sub> Mini Meter is a compact, air quality monitoring system designed to measure and display carbon dioxide levels, temperature, and humidity in indoor environments.
 The device features an easily readable e-ink display showing current CO<sub>2</sub> readings and a trend graph with last 12 hours, along with a web interface accessible from any device on your local network.
+Web interface can plot also historical values stored to a disk.
+Sensor calibration is manually triggered.

 ## 3. Hardware Components